webcraftniray/ftpquickdelete/README.md

 Wiat a second or two and viola!
 You've just saved hours of FTP deleting time.

 You can thank me later. :)

+WARNING...
+This is a really destructive script.
+It is advised you delete the script immediately after using.